Table of Contents

 This has a very large aperture of 14 inches.
 It is not as fast as some of the other scopes in this list, as it has a F ratio of 7.2.
 If you want to get in close to your target, this scope has a focal length of 2563 mm.
 Great temperature-resistant optics.
 This telescope is professional level and will not disappoint!

 TPO 8” Carbon Fiber f/8 Ritchey

 A reflector telescope with a focal length of 1625mm.
 The OTA is built with carbon fiber for stability and durability.
 Has great optics which are aberration and coma-free.
 The focal ratio is F/ 8.
 This one is also well worth considering.

 You can see a video showing the unboxing and installation of this scope here

 Celestron NexStar 4SE

 This is suitable for beginners and more advanced users.
-It has a GOTO mount which is easy to use.
+It has a GOTO mount, which is easy to use.
 The computer system has 40,000 objects loaded into it so finding your target should be easy once you learn the basics.
-The aperture is only 4 inches which is not very big.
-The focal length is 1325mm which is convenient for many objects.
-The optics are reasonably good also.
+The aperture is only 4 inches, which is not very big.
+The focal length is 1325 mm, which is convenient for many objects.
+The optics are reasonably good, too.